marmal88/Hotel-Bookings/README.md

 Evaluation of the models developed.
 Any metrics used in the evaluation should also be explained.

+1. Optimize for which metrics?
+    - Should optimize for precision (i.e. Within those that we classified as no-show, how many of them are indeed no-show?)
+2. Impact of False Positive (Type 1 error)?
+    - For a reputable hotel chain the cost of a type 1 error is extremely high.
+    - Customers who booked and paid deposits would be disappointed if rooms are not ready or worse no-rooms available
+3. Impact of False Negative (Type 2 error)?
+    - Cost is limited to current ops cost (cost of leaving room vacant due to no-show)

 ---

 ## H. Other Considerations